 Bryn helps clients resolve complex commercial and Aboriginal law disputes and navigate the complex Aboriginal law and policy landscape in Canada.

-Bryn is a partner specializing in Aboriginal law and corporate/commercial disputes.
+Bryn is a partner specializing in corporate/commercial disputes and Aboriginal law.
 He is a member of our Litigation and Environmental, Regulatory & Aboriginal Law groups.

 He works with clients to build positive relationships with Aboriginal groups, with a specific focus on resource development, energy and infrastructure projects.
 He regularly advises clients on issues relating to consultation and accommodation, environmental assessments and permitting, negotiating agreements, project finance issues, litigation risk and risk management strategies, and obtaining approvals with respect to the use of reserve land.